The Best Way to Sell T-Shirts Online: Marketplaces, Tools, and Strategies

-So, to save you a lot of time and headache, let’s go over some of my favorite ecommerce platform options outside of Amazon to sell t shirts online and launch your own t-shirt business.
+So, to save you a lot of time and headaches, let’s go over some of my favorite eCommerce platform options outside of Amazon to sell t shirts online and launch your own t-shirt business.

 One of the ways that I love to judge websites is to quickly run them through similarweb.com.
 This will give you an IDEA of the traffic a website is getting.

 It is certainly not perfect, but the numbers give you something to go off of.

-One of my favorite platforms to upload your designs to, is a not so little site called Etsy.
+One of my favorite platforms to upload your designs to and sell t shirts, is a not-so-little site called Etsy.

 Etsy is actually far from a small website and is one of the best ways to sell t-shirts online.

 They get hundreds of millions of visitors every month and they have the PERFECT buyer for your custom t shirts.

-In fact, you can take those same designs you are uploading to Amazon, and put them on Etsy for about 2-3 times the price and they will sell all day long!
+In fact, you can take those same t shirt designs you are uploading to Amazon, and put them on Etsy for about 2-3 times the price and they will sell all day long!

 In order to start uploading to Etsy to sell t-shirts online, you will first need to do a little more leg work by setting up a print fulfillment partner which can connect to the Etsy platform.
 If you've done dropshipping before this will be easy.

 One thing to keep in mind is that on Etsy, you WILL need to deal with some of that annoying customer service in running your t-shirt business.
 If you are willing to put up with a small headache, you will be rewarded with a much much higher ROI from your online t-shirt store.

 Redbubble at first glance does not look as large as Etsy is.

 The reasoning for that is pretty simple.
 Etsy is a full marketplace with sellers selling everything from jewelry, to animal collars, to print on-demand goods such as t-shirts and mugs.

-Redbubble is STRICTLY for print on demand goods, and is a perfect fit for growing our t-shirt business.
+Redbubble is STRICTLY for print-on-demand goods and is a perfect fit for growing your t-shirt business.